Coskun7/Coskun7/README.md

 - 👋 Hi, I’m @Coskun7
 - 👀 I’m interested in Amazing AI world
 - 🌱 I’m currently learning Data Science, Ml
-- 📫 How to reach me @malicn7
+- 📫 How to reach me instagram @malicn7
 - 😄 Pronouns: Student, AI Engineer(I hope :))
 <!---
 Coskun7/Coskun7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.